Two Grains of Sand

 Listen while you read along!
 Thanks to Elderberry Tales

-IT HAPPENED THAT a great and hot wind sprang up from the west.
-The very skies were blackened with sand, and the face of the sun was hidden from the world.
+IT HAPPENED THAT a great and hot desert wind sprang up from the west.
+The very skies were blackened with sand.
+The face of the sun was hidden from the world.
 A young traveler was making his way over the desert, and he knew not where to go and which way to turn.
 The sandstorm was so strong he could not even see the ears of his horse.

 He thought, "My only hope is to go with the direction of the wind.
 If I stop, the poisonous wind will burn my lungs, and my body will be covered by sand.
 If I go in any other direction I will surely lose my way and die."

 So he covered his face with his head cloth and went with the direction of the wind.
 In time, his horse found a tower.
 "At last!" he thought, much relieved.
 "Here is shelter from the evil wind!"

 So he and his horse entered the cool, dark shelter of the tower.